zsrtp/tpgz/README.md

     * You will be asked to select a save directory for the newly patched ISO.
 After giving the ISO a name, the patcher will freeze briefly while generating the ISO.

-5. You can now load the generated ISO in Dolphin emulator or on Wii in a homebrew loader such as [Nintendont](https://github.com/FIX94/Nintendont).
+5. You can now load the generated ISO in Dolphin emulator or in a Wii in a homebrew loader such as [Nintendont](https://github.com/FIX94/Nintendont).

 ## Building
 See [BUILDING](./BUILDING.md).